brickatyourfeet/jewell-practice/personal_site.md

 When you're finished, we'd like to take a look at your work.
 Please use the following steps to submit your website.

-1. On GitHub, navigate to your fork of this repo (which you created in Section 6 HTML).
+1. On GitHub, navigate to your fork of this repo (which you created in the HTML lesson).
 	* Your fork will have the URL with your username in it:
 	`https://github.com/your_username_here/wdi-precourse-drills`